Iraq national football team: 2000s – Second Golden Generation

-2007 AFC Asian Cup triumph
+2007 AFC Asian Cup: Iraq's famous first continental title

 Iraq playing against Australia in Group A of the 2007 AFC Asian Cup; Iraq won the game 3–1 on their way to winning the cup.

 In July 2007, Iraq kicked off their 2007 AFC Asian Cup campaign.
 The squad was made mainly of players that won the 2000 AFC Youth Championship, finished fourth at the 2004 Olympic Games and second at the 2006 Asian Games.
 Vieira only had two months to prepare his team for the tournament, and the team suffered from very poor facilities.
 The Iraq FA struggled to provide the team with enough kits for the tournament and Iraq had not been able to play any previous games in their own country for security reasons and most of the players had had family members killed in the war.

 The team started the tournament with a 1–1 draw against joint-hosts Thailand before producing a 3–1 win over favourites Australia.
 A draw with Oman followed to put Iraq into the quarter-finals where two goals from Younis Mahmoud against Vietnam put Iraq into the semi-finals for the second time in their history.
-They manages to knock out one of the best Asian teams, South Korea in the semis via a penalty shootout in which Noor Sabri made a crucial save.
+They managed to knock out one of the best Asian teams, South Korea in the semis via a penalty shootout in which Noor Sabri made a crucial save.
 After the game, a suicide bomber killed 30 football fans who were celebrating the semi-final win over South Korea and this almost led to the Iraqi team withdrawing from the final, but they decided to go on in honour of the dead and succeeded in doing that after defeating Saudi Arabia 1–0 in the final, a game that they dominated from start to finish and that was won by a Younis Mahmoud header.
 This tournament win is seen as one of the greatest upsets in international history as a war-torn country became international champions in what is described as one of sport's greatest 'fairytales'.

 Vieira stated during the final that he would resign after the Asian Cup.
 He was replaced by Egil Olsen in September 2007.